cloudfoundry-community/bosh-gen/README.md

 Generators for creating and sharing BOSH releases.

+New in 0.20: Create packages from embedded Docker images

 New in 0.17: Creates blobstore/bucket when creating new release.
 AWS bucket is publicly readable.

 If you would like to share your BOSH release with the world, you can use the [BOSH Community AWS S3 account](#share-bosh-releases).